 (f) Corrective action plans.
 The hospital shall be responsible for the implementation of acceptable corrective action plans related to infection control and resulting from problems identified through quality assurance or regulatory oversight activities and the professional responsible for the hospital-wide infection control program shall report to the chief executive officer progress in correcting identified problems.

-(ii) Failure to possess and maintain such a supply of PPE may result in the revocation or suspension of the hospital’s license; provided, however, that no such revocation or suspension shall be ordered unless the Department has provided the hospital with a fourteen day grace period, solely for a hospital’s first violation of this section, to achieve compliance with the requirement set forth herein.
+(4) Failure to possess and maintain the required supply of PPE may result in the revocation, limitation, or suspension of the hospital’s license; provided, however, that no such revocation, limitation, or suspension shall be ordered unless the Department has provided the hospital with a fourteen day grace period, solely for a hospital’s first violation of this section, to achieve compliance with the requirement set forth herein.

-(2) Whenever a person expires while in the hospital, or while en route to the hospital, and in the professional judgment of the attending clinician there is a clinical suspicion that COVID-19 or influenza was a cause of death, but no such tests were performed in the 14 days before death, the hospital shall administer both a COVID-19 and influenza test within 48 hours after death, in accordance with guidance published by the Department.
-Such tests shall be performed using rapid testing methodologies to the extent available.
-The facility shall report the death to the Department immediately after and only upon receipt of both such test results through the Health Emergency Response Data System (HERDS).
+(2) Whenever a person expires while in the hospital, or while enroute to the hospital, and in the professional judgment of the attending clinician there is a clinical suspicion that COVID-19 was a cause of death, but no such test was performed in the 14 days before death, the hospital shall administer a COVID-19 test within 48 hours after death, along with any other clinically appropriate testing.
+Such COVID-19 test shall be performed using rapid testing methodologies to the extent available.
+The facility shall report the death to the Department immediately after and only upon receipt of such test results through the Health Emergency Response Data System (HERDS).
 Notwithstanding the foregoing, no test shall be administered if the next of kin objects to such testing.
 Should the hospital lack the ability to perform such testing expeditiously, the hospital should request assistance from the State Department of Health.

 VOLUME C (Title 10)